-Dragons are some of the oldest of mythological creatures, they appear in the cultures of almost all ancient societies.
+These Mythical creatures are some of the oldest.
+They appear in the cultures of almost all ancient societies.
 In the earliest times, they were shown with the Great Mother or the water god or the warrior sun god.
 They had the power to be either bad or good and were considered to be the most powerful creatures in the world.

 2: a fabulous animal usually represented as a monstrous winged and scaly serpent or saurian with a crested head and enormous claws.